JanssenProject/jans/docs/cedarling/reference/cedarling-policy-store.md

 - `"trusted"` (bool, Default: true): Allows toggling configuration without deleting the object.
 When set to `false`, tokens of this type will be ignored.
 - `"entity_type_name"` (string, required): The type name of the Cedar Entity that will be created from the token; for example: `"Acme::Access_token"`.
 - `"token_id"` (string, Default: `"jti"`): The JWT claim that will be used as the ID for the Token Entity.
-- `"workload_id"` (string, optional): The JWT claim that will be used as the ID for the Workload Entity.

 - `"principal_mapping"` (array[string], Default: `[]`): Describes where references of the created token entity should be included.
 - `"required_claims"` (array[string], Default: `[]`): A list of claims that must be present within the JWT to be considered valid.
 Additionally, if a required claim is a registered claim name under [RFC 7519 Section 4.1](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) (e.g., `exp`, `nbf`), the claim will also be validated according to the standard.